rsertelon/my-presentations/presentations/voxxeddays-microservices-2018/slides.md

 ### Supervisor

-Supervises your service(s) <!-- .element: class="fragment" -->
+Supervises your service(s)

-Manages service configuration <!-- .element: class="fragment" -->
+Can manage service configuration

-Can update the service package <!-- .element: class="fragment" -->
+Can update the service package

-All is declared in package source <!-- .element: class="fragment" -->

 ---

 ### Distributed Intelligence

-Supervisors can peer <!-- .element: class="fragment" -->
+Supervisors can peer

-Service groups <!-- .element: class="fragment" -->
+Service groups

-Coordination <!-- .element: class="fragment" -->
+Coordination

 -----

-## Automate Your Application
+## Construct automation workflows

 ---